newtonproject/NEPs/NEPS/nep-newkyc.md

 Here is a possible solution:

-1. Anyone can create an NewOrg "KYC service center" with a certain amount of deposit for providing the NewKYC service.
+1. Anyone can create an NewOrg "KYC service center X" with a certain amount of deposit for providing the NewKYC service.
-2. When requested, the NewOrg "KYC service center" can respond, verify, and certificate by issuing a NewKYC token specifically for the requester.
+2. When requested, the NewOrg "KYC service center X" can respond, verify, and certificate by issuing a NewKYC token specifically for the requester.
 3. The requester can hold the NewKYC token under his/her/its on-chain address for the proof of KYC.
 He/she/it can hold only one NewKYC token issued by a KYC service center.

 ![conceptual illustration](../assets/nep-N/NewKYC_concept.png)